javahippie/javahippie.net/_posts/2022-03-17-testcontainers-in-the-repl.md

 ## Creating Profile-Specific configurations

 Luminus uses [mount](https://github.com/tolitius/mount) for application state management.
-With mount we can define different stateful components of our application and makes sure they start in the right order, to consider dependencies between them.
+With mount we can define different stateful components of our application and make sure they start in the right order, to consider dependencies between them.
 When an application is created from Luminus Template, there are preconfigured components already present, including one for the database.
 The database module in the namespace `tc-demo.db.core` is the one throwing the error we saw earlier: